-Again, there is a specific vocabulary to manage colors.
-The conversion is needed if you want to keep the same colors from one device to another.
-If you are new to color management, the most important is to know that Photoshop can take care of everything.
-But what a satisfaction, if you take the time to learn to do it yourself: your prints, your images on your website will be even more beautiful !
+Again, this is a vocabulary specific to color management.
+Conversion is essential because it serves to keep the same colors (i. e.
+L*a*b*) from one device to another.
+An image is converted when its RGB values are modified for slightly different ones to take into account the defects of the destination device.
+If you are a beginner in color management, the most important thing is to know that Photoshop can take care of everything.
+But what satisfaction if you take the time to know how to do it yourself: your prints, your images on your site will only be more beautiful !

 How to communicate the "right" color ?

 Let's start with a little history.
 More than twenty years ago, an international organization, the International Color Consortium - ICC - founded by Adobe, Microsoft, Apple, Agfa, Kodak, Silicon Graphics and Sun invented and installed, first on an Apple computer, a fabulous tool: Colorsync.
 In 1993, ICC profiles - or ICM for Microsoft ® - and the color conversion tools that must necessarily accompany it were invented.
 However, in 1993, the Colorsync tool was only a conversion tool and not a tool for creating ICC or ICM profiles.
 So they had yet to be invented !

 In fact, all these ICC profile creation and conversion tools have only been effective for the general public since 2000, i.e. since Photoshop is now in version 6 and since companies such as MonacoSystems or X-Rite have created great affordable profile creation software and quality sensors.
 So it's quite recent.

 What is the "right" color ?